Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Computing rigorously certified lower bounds with dual certificates

-\end{lemma} \begin{proof}The first statement is immediate from the fact that $\cP(\vx)$ is a cone and the assumption that $\vone\in\cP(\vx)^\circ$: the dual vector $\vx$ certifies all small perturbations of $\vone$, including every polynomial of the form $(c^{-1}\vt + \vone)$, and thus also $\vt+c\vone$, for every sufficiently large $c$.
-We prove the second statement in detail.
+also holds. \end{lemma} \begin{proof}The first statement is immediate from the fact that $\cP(\vx)$ is a cone and the assumption that $\vone\in\cP(\vx)^\circ$: the dual vector $\vx$ certifies all small perturbations of $\vone$, including every polynomial of the form $(c^{-1}\vt + \vone)$, and thus also $\vt+c\vone$, for every sufficiently large $c$.
+We prove the second and third statements in detail.

 Using the definitions of the local dual norm and logarithmic homogeneity \eqref{eq:log-homogeneity} from Lemma~\ref{thm:f-properties}, we have